 Whether you’re married, or in a common-law relationship, you’re officially separated in the eyes of the law if one of the two following points applies to you:

-- You and your spouse start living apart, and
+- You and your spouse start living apart, or

-- At least one of you wants to end the relationship
+- At least one of you makes it clear to the other you want to separate

 Unfortunately, some common misconceptions exist around this process.
 If you want to separate from a spouse and live without them, you don’t need any of the following: